Close Menu

 That said, the film’s vague narrative and self-indulgent storytelling may not appeal to everyone.
 If you enjoy experimental cinema, psychological puzzles, and films that linger in your mind rather than explain themselves, Mayasabha is worth experiencing.
 For viewers seeking straightforward thrills, it may feel distant and demanding.

-Bollywood Movies Movie Review
+Bollywood Movies Latest Movie Review

 Previous ArticleMardaani 3 OTT Release Date and Platform: When and Where to Watch Rani Mukerji’s Cop Thriller Online